Book Review – Ayrton Senna: Portrait of a Racing Legend

 What We Love About Ayrton Senna: Portrait of a Racing Legend

-Ayrton Senna: Portrait of a Racing Legend is written beautifully, every word transporting the reader back in time, however, it is the vivid imagery of this illustrated biography that really paints the picture and brings back memories to those who saw Senna race, or highlights who this almost mythical man is to younger generations of Formula 1 fans.
+Ayrton Senna: Portrait of a Racing Legend is written beautifully, every word transporting the reader back in time; however, it is the vivid imagery of this illustrated biography that really paints the picture and brings back memories to those who saw Senna race, or highlights who this almost mythical man is to younger generations of Formula 1 fans.

 The passion shown by author Bruce Jones really draws the reader in, and the emotion that Jones brings to the book gives the reader an extra layer of appreciation for what Senna could achieve both in and out of the car.

-Not only is this a great book to read, it’s also excellent to simply pick up and thumb the pages, enjoying the images in a walk down memory lane.
+Not only is this a great book to read, it’s also excellent to simply pick up and thumb through the pages, enjoying the images in a walk down memory lane.

 Where To Buy Ayrton Senna: Portrait of a Racing Legend